dib1000/APCSFinalProject/README.md

 5/29/2021: Displayed ghost

-5/30/2021: Got redGhost to move to its target tile in an uniform time;
+5/30/2021: Got redGhost to move to its target tile in an uniform time

 5/30/2021: Made pink ghost and orange ghost subclasses